damigreen/computer-science/notes/vsnote/notebook.md

 ### Quotes

 - Because you didn’t get this far by being average.
-- Tke actions regardless of how you feel - `Grant Cardone`
+- Take actions regardless of how you feel - `Grant Cardone`
--

 ## CS